What are the 9 Biggest Web Development Challenges and Solutions to Tackle Them?

 The best solution to address API issues is to ensure that your website architecture is in sync with the changes made by third-party service providers.
 You can have QA teams collaborate with service providers to obtain complete information on the required changes in the architecture or the API code.

 Also, you need to make sure that the changes in the API code reflect within the website architecture for uninterrupted performance.
-Here, maintenance of the website codes and regular upgrades can be beneficial to the performance level and reduce the cost of development.
+Here, maintenance of a well-writen code and regular upgrades can be beneficial to the performance level and reduce the cost of development.

 Maintenance of a website is like “Behind The Scenes(BTS)” of your website.
-Once you make your website live, the real challenge begins.
+Once you make your website live, major challenges begins.
 Several issues like unresponsive web pages, security issues, low loading speeds, and performance problems occur after the launch.

 Upgrading the website at the core or updating the legacy APIs for security can be trouble.
 In addition to that, ensuring zero downtime is difficult during the maintenance of the website.